Fohdeesha/lab-docu/docs/icx6xxx-adv.md

 #or show details for just one port:
 show inline power 1/1/5
 ```
-Most ICX6xxx series switches also have something called `legacy inline power` on by default, which detects and powers very old legacy PoE devices that rely on a specific resistance for detection.
-Devices like this are exceptionally rare and this can occasionally erronously detect regular devices as legacy PoE units, so let's disable it:
+ICX6xxx switches also have something called `legacy inline power` on by default, which detects and powers very old legacy PoE devices that rely on a specific resistance for detection.
+Devices like this are exceptionally rare and this can occasionally erroneously detect regular devices as legacy PoE units, so let's disable it:
 ```
 stack unit 1
 no legacy-inline-power